eerimoq/simba/doc/user-guide/configuration.rst

 Configuration
 =============

-Here is a list of all compile time configuration variables available in `Simba`.
+Here is a list of selected compile time configuration variables in `Simba`.
 These are used to customize `Simba` for your application needs.
-The default values are defined in :github-blob:`src/config_default.h`.
+All configuration variables and their default values are defined in :github-blob:`src/config_default.h`.

 Search order
 ------------